hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 Entering it was really easy, it's very stable thanks to the wide design of the boat.

 The first paddle moves were ok but after a few minutes, I noticed: I'm not trained for paddling.
-Not trained at all, this will give me severe muscle soreness tomorrow and I only traveled the first 100m.
+Not trained at all, this will give me severe muscle soreness tomorrow and I only traveled the first 100 m / 330 ft.
 Greeeeeat...

 At least it was incredibly relaxing and very silent on the water, especially when I stopped paddling for a while it was completely silent.